 Policymakers should explore options for increasing the share of retirement wealth that is annuitized.

 Employers should offer fixed annuities or other vehicles that are inexpensive, transparent, cost-effective, and safe.
-Recipients should receive information regarding how payouts may be influenced by plan rules, the value of underlying assets, or economic conditions.The Department of Labor should strictly enforce employers’ fiduciary duty when choosing a provider for delivering annuity payments to plan beneficiaries.
+Recipients should receive information regarding how payouts may be influenced by plan rules, the value of underlying assets, or economic conditions.The Department of Labor should strictly enforce employers’ fiduciary duty when choosing a provider for delivering annuity A contract that provides fixed payments for a lifetime or a specified number of years, usually after retirement. payments to plan beneficiaries.
 There should be an effective insurer of last resort to provide protection for beneficiaries if insurance companies providing annuities fail.

-Policymakers should require employers to provide retiring workers with several options with respect to accumulated assets in their retirement savings plan, including leaving the assets in the account, taking their benefits in the form of an annuity or similar lifetime income vehicle, or withdrawing a portion of the assets through one-time or periodic distributions.Policymakers should forbid employers from pressuring retiring workers to take a lump-sum distribution.
+Policymakers should require employers to provide retiring workers with several options with respect to accumulated assets in their retirement savings plan, including leaving the assets in the account, taking their benefits in the form of an annuity A contract that provides fixed payments for a lifetime or a specified number of years, usually after retirement. or similar lifetime income vehicle, or withdrawing a portion of the assets through one-time or periodic distributions.Policymakers should forbid employers from pressuring retiring workers to take a lump-sum distribution.